Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-2/_posts/2010-01-05-code-on-the-site.md

 If you see one of these sections, you can;

-1. click on the other tabs,
-2. change the code,
+1. change the code,
-3. go back to "Results"
+2. go back to "Results"
-4. and see the changes live!
+3. and see the changes live!

 Try it below with the "Hello World!" example.